Home / Study with us / Atmospheric Measurement & Modelling Summer School

 The Atmospheric Measurement & Modelling Summer School provides the key skills required for practical fieldwork with guidance from leading researchers.
 We also help you to appreciate the linkages between modelling and observations in a digital ecosystem.

 In the beautiful Lake District, we will provide students with a fast-paced and friendly fieldwork experience.
-You will work in a team to investigate a big science question through design and execution of field experiments.
+You will work in a team to investigate science questions related to the local geography using a combination of observations and modelling.

 You will gain confidence, experience, and in-depth knowledge of how real fieldwork takes place and learn how to use models and observations to test hypotheses that improve our understanding of the world and allow us to make better forecasts.